-Marion County Sheriff’s deputy balances work, motherhood and volunteering
+Marion County sheriff’s deputy balances work, motherhood and volunteering

 “They supported me 110 percent,” she said.
 “They helped me find a new home and rebuild myself.”

-Herring said during the storm, deputies were also out supporting the community helping others.
+Herring said that during the storm, deputies were also out supporting the community helping others.

 Wallace himself was helping several victims trapped due to rising flood waters at Nichols Town Hall, remaining with them overnight until high-water rescue vehicles arrived.